In this post, I am resurrecting a regular series I began in 2009, talking about–Antique Wicker Furniture.

 RELATED: Paper Fibre Rush Wicker

-If you’d like to read some of the older Wednesday Wicker Wisdom posts, you can click on the category in the sidebar or use this link Wednesday Wicker Wisdom and you’ll come up with quite a few.
+If you’d like to read some of the older Wednesday Wicker Wisdom posts, you can click on the link or visit the Wicker Wisdom category in the right sidebar and you’ll come up with quite a few.
 Enjoy!